juanjoDiaz/streamparser-json/README.md

 * Fully compliant with the JSON spec.
 You will always get the same result as using `JSON.parse()`.

-### Breaking changes compared to JSONparse
+### ~~Breaking changes~~ Improvements compared to JSONparse

 * JSONparse errors keep big number as a string which is not compliant with the spec.
 With @streamparser/json you can achieve such behaviour by simply overriding the `parseNumber` method.
 * JSONparse errors on characters above 244 which is not compliant with the spec. @streamparser/json parsed them correctly.
 * JSONparse incorrectly allows trailing comas in objects or arrays which is not compliant with the spec. @streamparser/json do not.
-* JSONparse's `onError` callback has been removed.
-The `write` method is synchronous so wrapping it in a try-catch block will capture all possible errors.
+* JSONparse's uses the `onError` callback to handle errors.
+Since the `write` method is synchronous, @streamparser/json defaults to throwing on error, so wrapping the write operation in a try-catch block captures all possible errors.
+If the `onError` callback is set, nothing is thrown.
 * JSONparse uses buffers to parse strings to avoid memory exhaustion if your JSON include very long strings (due to V8 optimizations).
 This has a performance impact and it is not necessary for most use cases. @streamparser/json uses a string as internal buffer by default to improve performance and allows the user to get the exact same behaviour as in JSONparse by setting the `stringBufferSize` option to `64 * 1024`.
 * JSONparse parses all valid JSON objects that come through the stream and doesn't support ending the processing. @streamparser/json ends the processing after a single object unless the user explicitly configure a `separator`.
 When using a separator, the user can end the processing by calling the `end` method which will end the processing and throw and error if the stream is in the middle of parsing something i.e. the JSON passed so far was incomplete/incorrect.
+Users can use the `onEnd` callback to act when the processing ends.
+* JSONparse will fail to emit a number until is followed by a non-numeric character, i.e. it will not parse a single number which is valid JSON. @streamparser/json uses the `end` method to emit any possible number that was being parsed before completely ending the processing.